A Reverse Black Hole Information Problem: Toy model for small, evaporating black holes in AdS

-The mixing Hamiltonian does not yet allow for any evaporation: a state that starts in a subspace $\cH^{(n)}$ will remain there.
-The hopping Hamiltonian $H_{\tsc{hop}}$ will allow energy transfer between the black hole and its environment, and therefore states to hop from $\cH^{(n)}$ to $\cH^{(m)}$, as shown in Fig.~\ref{Fig:HoppityHop}.
-Ensuring that only finite energy quanta can move from the black hole to the radiation means that $|m-n|$ is a finite (model-dependent) number, which we will take to be one.
-This means that $H_{\tsc{hop}}$ can be decomposed as in Fig. \ref{fig:hopping}, with overlapping Hamiltonians $H_{\tsc{hop}}^{(n,n+1)}$ that describe the hopping between $\cH^{(n)}$ and $\cH^{(n+1)}$.
-We draw these $H_{\tsc{hop}}^{(n,n+1)}$ from an ensemble of size $(N^{(n)} + N^{(n+1)})^2$, with eigenvalues that have mean zero and variance $2\sigma^2$.
-This ensemble does not necessarily have to be GUE, but as long as it is unitarily invariant and the eigenvalues have zero mean and variance $2\sigma^2$, we expect ergodicity to hold, by which we mean that the late time average density matrix is equidistributed among all microstates: $ \lim_{t \to \infty}\overline{\rho(t)} \approx \frac{\mathds{1}}{N}.$\footnote{We verified that the eigenvalues of the hopping Hamiltonians do not have to be drawn from a chaotic ensemble for ergodicity to hold.
+The $H_{\tsc{hop}}^{(n,n+1)}$ are each a single draw of some ensemble with unitary invariance, and the eigenvalues have zero mean and variance $2\sigma^2$.
+This ensemble does not necessarily have to be GUE; as long as it is unitarily invariant and the eigenvalues have zero mean and variance $2\sigma^2$, we expect ergodicity to hold, by which we mean that the late time average density matrix is equidistributed among all microstates: $ \lim_{t \to \infty}\overline{\rho(t)} \approx \frac{\mathds{1}}{N}.$\footnote{We verified that the eigenvalues of the hopping Hamiltonians do not have to be drawn from a chaotic ensemble for ergodicity to hold.
 We have repeated the numerics in Sec. \ref{sec: numerics}, but instead of drawing the hopping Hamiltonians from a GUE, we decompose them as $H_{\tsc{hop}}^{(n,n+1)} = U \Lambda U^\dagger$.
 Here we draw $U$ from the Haar ensemble and $\Lambda$ is a diagonal matrix with diagonal entries drawn from a Poisson distribution (multiplied by a random $\pm 1$).
 This ensures that the eigenvalues have zero mean, and we fix the mean of the Poisson distribution such that the standard deviation of the eigenvalues of $\Lambda$ is 10.
-This shows the same behaviour as drawing the hopping Hamiltonians from the GUE, such that its eigenvalues also have a standard deviation of 10.} Now the hopping Hamiltonian will be built up from these hopping blocks $H_{\tsc{hop}}^{(n,n+1)}$ as in Fig. \ref{fig:hopping}.
+This shows the same behaviour as drawing the hopping Hamiltonians from the GUE, such that its eigenvalues also have a standard deviation of 10.}

 The averaged density matrix is defined as